Medical Records Specialist Program Description

-CareerStep programs are made to accommodate hectic schedules.
-This certified personal trainer and nutrition specialist program lets you train whenever and wherever works best for you—at home, at lunch, at midnight, you name it.
-Study at your own pace, and hit us up anytime you need help.
+CareerStep programs are made to adapt to specific schedules and learning styles.
+You can train whenever and wherever works best for you—move at your own pace, and let us know if you need any help.

 Learn from home (or anywhere)

 If you hit a bump in the road, don’t stress.
 We’re here for you!
 Our learner and technical support teams are ready to answer any questions you may have or troubleshoot technical issues.